 The annual Social Psychology Network Action Teaching Award recognizes "action teaching" that leads not only to a better understanding of human behavior but to a more just, compassionate, and peaceful world.
 The site contains an archive of awards and honorable mentions from 2006 to present.

-Kim Case of University of Houston-Clear Lake created this website for educators who are addressing issues of intersectionality, privilege, and social justice.The resources page includes syllabi and handouts for the intersectionality project and privilege videos ready for use in class.
+Kim Case of Virginia Commonwealth University created this website for educators who are addressing issues of intersectionality, privilege, and social justice.The resources page includes syllabi and handouts for the intersectionality project and privilege videos ready for use in class.
 The page also includes a Facebook feed that provides current resources, links, videos, blogs, news stories, and current events for use in the classroom, workshops, and trainings.

 Jon Mueller regularly updates this site with class assignments, activities and exercises, online lectures, and new books and articles (and the newest links are marked).
 Search within social psychology for resources related to the teaching of stereotyping, prejudice, and discrimination.